DiTEC-project/pyaerial/README.md

         device=None
     )

 Part of the [`model.py`](aerial/model.py) script.
-Trains the AutoEncoder model using one-hot encoded tabular transaction data.
+Trains the AutoEncoder model using a categorical tabular data in pandas Dataframe form.

+If some of the columns are one-hot encoded, the method does not further one-hot encode the data.

+If there are numerical features with less than 10 cardinality, it treats them as categorical features.
+If the cardinality is more than 10, then it throws an error.

 **Parameters**: